 We will also compile data from surveys that already exist (such as ‘Rate My Group’), handover documents, your webpage, and group membership information.
 We will use these methods to assess how well a group has achieved in each of the five criteria areas.
 You can see what will be used as evidence on the BAS Guide next to the different criteria.

 You will be assigned a level in each of the five areas.
 These levels will be either Bronze, Silver or Gold.
 At the end of the year, we will take an average of the top four out of five of these scores and you will be assigned one headline level.
 To guarantee gold, you would want to meet gold criteria in all areas, AND you have to meet the criteria for Bronze and Silver.
 In the event that your group does not quite reach the bronze criteria, or you do not submit any evidence, you will be issued with an ‘In Progress’ balloon.

-Groups had the choice to opt out by November 14th, 2016.
-If you did not do this, then you are currently enrolled in the scheme.
+Groups were intially given the choice to opt out by November 14th, 2016.
+Those that did not opt out are currently enrolled in the scheme and will continue to be.
 Never fear, however!
 If you choose not to submit any evidence or take part, you will be issued with an ‘In Progress’ balloon and the next committee can decide whether they want to submit the following year.

 New groups affiliated in the 2016/2017 academic year and afterwards will be automatically enrolled in the scheme.

 Recruit more members by demonstrating that your society is well run and interesting!
 No one likes joining a society that isn’t fun or won’t include them.
 This is a great opportunity to show new students how wonderful your group is.
 Also it is a great way to prove that your group is as successful as it used to be and that the legacy will live on!

 Impress sponsors with proof that your group is financially sustainable due to their contributions.
 It could be used as a reason to set you apart from other sponsorship requests.
 It is a great way for them to see all the other things that you do!